-Six times they have been losing finalists in the Suffolk Senior Cup (1892, 1897, 1904, 1949, 1966 and 1986) and have also been losing finalists in four Suffolk Premier Cup Finals at Portman Road 2006, 2007 & 2008 and last season, 2016.
-However, in the Suffolk Junior Cup fortunes have faired more favourably.
-Four finals and three wins, in 1895, 1983 and 1984, with 1984 also seeing the club lift the SIL Division One trophy as well.
 More recently, and in their first Jewson League season, Leiston lifted the Division One trophy in 2002.
-The club also lifted the prestigious East Anglian Cup after a penalty shoot out over Brentwood Town in May 2008 and of course, the club achieved back to back titles winning the Ridgeons Premier Division in 2011 and the Ryman League Division One North in 2012.
+The club also lifted the prestigious East Anglian Cup after a penalty shoot-out over higher ranked Brentwood Town in May 2008 and then the club achieved back to back titles winning the Ridgeons Premier Division in 2011 and the Ryman League Division One North a year later in 2012.
 Efforts on and off the field in the past few seasons has also seen the club win prestigious awards for Respect and Fair Play from the Ryman League and the club is extremely proud to collect such achievements.

-Season 2008/2009 will be long remembered in the history of Leiston FC as we became only one of three sides to reach the First Round proper of the FA Cup in its history after starting in the Extra Preliminary Round.
-Memorable wins at higher ranked Carshalton Athletic and Conference Premier Lewes in a run that lasted nine games and ended in a replay defeat at Conference North Fleetwood Town in front of 2000 fans after 1250 had watched the First Round goal less draw at Victory Road.
-In our tenth season in the Eastern Counties League we gained promotion to the Ryman League as champions of the Ridgeons League.
-The inaugural Ryman League season provided unexpected success at the first attempt, securing the title with some fantastic performances including a 26 game unbeaten run.
-Further ground improvements have brought a Grade C Grading from the FA as the club continues to enjoy life at step three in the Ryman Premier Division finishing seventh last season, our highest ever League finish.
-A very youthful Reserve side played some great football but were unable to replicate their sixth placed finish the previous season.
-The club continues to engage youth development and the U18's had a fine season especially in the cup competitions which bodes well for the new season especially as the majority of the side will have two years at this level.
+Season 2008/2009 will be long remembered in the history of Leiston as we became only one of three sides to ever reach the First Round proper of the FA Cup after starting the competition at the Extra Preliminary Round stage.
+Memorable wins at higher ranked Carshalton Athletic and Conference Premier Lewes in a run that lasted nine games and ended in a replay defeat at Conference North Fleetwood Town in front of 2000 fans after a record crowd of 1250 had watched the First Round goal less draw at Victory Road.

-Leiston FC continues to improve its facilities in line with FA grading requirements and now has some of the best Non League facilities in Suffolk and the club is forever looking to improve.
-The efforts of Chairman Andy Crisp and Vice Chairman Peter Mayhew have been the main factor behind the changes and the meteoric rise of the club to step three of the national pyramid.
-Manager Glenn Driver, who had a fantastic first season, will continue the development of Youth at Victory Road.
+Over the years, Leiston have been blessed with many able and willing Chairmen, Secretaries and committee members and the club has prides itself on its family attitudes.
+The club has also been very fortunate over the years to have players of note in their ranks and includes many links with professional clubs including Ian Gillespie, Ted Phillips, Jackie Warne, Stuart Boardley, Byron Lawrence and Jason Dozzell to name but a few.
+The club continues to improve its facilities in line with FA grading requirements and now has some of the best Non League facilities in Suffolk and the club is forever looking to improve.
+The efforts of Chairman Andy Crisp and Vice Chairman Peter Mayhew have been the main driving factors behind the changes and the meteoric rise of the club to step three of the national pyramid.
+Manager Glenn Driver, who had a fantastic first season in the first team hot seat, continues to push the club forward especially with the development of Youth at Victory Road.